 This research was published in the journal of critical care in 2010.

-As a side note, there are three omega 3 fatty acids, alpha linolenic acid, good stuff, but not proven to reduce heart disease like the other two.
+As a side note, there are three omega-3 fatty acids; alpha linolenic acid is good stuff, but not proven to reduce heart disease like the other two.

 Then there are two others called eicosa pentaenoic acid and docosa hexaenoic acid.
-They are found primarily in fatty fish, whereas the alpha one is found primarily in nuts and seeds.
+They are come from fatty fish, whereas the alpha form is found primarily in nuts and seeds.

 Why on a chiropractic help site you may well ask.
 Chiropractic is about joints and mobility, and a healthy nervous system is vitally dependent on these omega three fatty acids; they are also strongly anti-inflammatory.